fex01/thesis-ws/jenkins/README.md

 ## Setup: Dockerized Jenkins

-The following section is only applicable if you have not yet installed Jenkins and wish to use a dockerized instance.
+This section guides you through setting up a dockerized Jenkins instance, particularly useful if you haven't already installed Jenkins.

+Our Jenkins pipeline employs Docker-in-Docker for agents, ensuring isolation and reproducibility.
+When using this setup alongside the DevContainer, run the Jenkins container parallel to the DevContainer to avoid nested Docker environments.

-For a more comprehensive installation guide, consult the [Jenkins Handbook](https://www.jenkins.io/doc/book/installing/docker/).
+Additionally, ensure that the execution context for all operations is the project's root folder.
+For a detailed installation guide, refer to the [Jenkins Handbook](https://www.jenkins.io/doc/book/installing/docker/).

 ### Initialize Docker Network